Skip to main content

 Combined Model: The Session + ABCnotation.com

-ABCnotation.com pieces are much more diverse in formatting & metadata than The Session.14 To homogenize them, I ran all the pieces through abc2abc, and then I deleted some metadata fields that struck me as excessive—commentary, discussions about how to play a piece, sources, authors of the transcription, that sort of thing, which greatly inflated the loss of the combined dataset compared to the spaceless model.
+Simplifying to match The Session ABC.
+ABCnotation.com pieces are much more diverse in formatting & metadata than The Session.
+To homogenize them, I ran all the pieces through abc2abc, and then I deleted some metadata fields that struck me as excessive—commentary, discussions about how to play a piece, sources, authors of the transcription, that sort of thing, which greatly inflated the loss of the combined dataset compared to the spaceless model.
 (In total, I filtered out abc2abc-generated warnings starting with %, and B:/D:/F:/N:/O:/S:/Z:/w: metadata.)
 It would have been nice if the metadata had included genre tags for greater control of conditional pieces, akin to my author-based control for GPT-2 or char-RNN poetry, a technique demonstrated at scale by CTRL using explicit Reddit metadata, and Choi et al 2019 using autoencoders to do unsupervised learning of musical features which implicitly covers genre, but alas!
 We’ll have to stick with the basics like title/key/meter.

 This required a full week of training or 168810 steps (1–7 Dec), down to a higher loss (as expected) but still on the edge of plagiarism: